cloudnativetrainings/trainings/kkp_fundamentals/02-kkp-master-setup/README.md

 ./releases/v2.17.3/kubermatic-installer --verbose --charts-directory ./releases/v2.17.3/charts deploy --config kubermatic.yaml --helm-values values.yaml --storageclass gce
 ```

-After a few moments the installer should have been everything created, and you will see:
+After a few moments, the installer should have been everything created and you will see:

 ```text
 INFO[00:10:54]    📡 Determining DNS settings…